cloudenvy/cloudenvy/README.md

         - ~/Desktop/provision_scripts/bar.sh
         - ~/Desktop/provision_scripts/baz.sh

+NOTE: For the `image` property you can use either an image name or an id.
+If you use a development cloud where ids change frequently its probably better to use the image name, in all other cases we recommend you use an image id... but it is your call.

 ## Usage

 ### Launch

 Launch a bare instance

     envy up

 NOTE: If your Envyfile contains the `provision_scripts` config option, envy up will automatically run `envy provision` when your ENVy has finished booting.
 If you do not want to auto provision your ENVy you must pass the `--no-provision` flag like so: